katherine-huang/personal_web/content/publication/WWW26/index.md

 abstract: Large language models (LLMs) chatbots like ChatGPT are increasingly used for mental health support.
 They offer accessible, therapeutic support but also raise concerns about misinformation, over-reliance, and risks in high-stakes contexts of mental health.
 We crowdsource large-scale users' posts from six major social media platforms to examine how people discuss their interactions with LLM chatbots across different mental health conditions.
 Through an LLM-assisted pipeline grounded in Value-Sensitive Design (VSD), we mapped the relationships across user-reported sentiments, mental health conditions, perspectives, and values.
 Our results reveal that the use of LLM chatbots is condition-specific.
 Users with neurodivergent conditions (e.g., ADHD, ASD) report strong positive sentiments and instrumental or appraisal support, whereas higher-risk disorders (e.g., schizophrenia, bipolar disorder) show more negative sentiments.
 We further uncover how user perspectives co-occur with underlying values, such as identity, autonomy, and privacy.
 Finally, we discuss shifting from "one-size-fits-all" chatbot design toward condition-specific, value-sensitive LLM design.
 # Summary.
 An optional shortened abstract.
 Summary: This research investigates the growing role of Large Language Model (LLM) chatbots in mental health support by analyzing large-scale user data from six social media platforms.
-Using a Value-Sensitive Design (VSD) framework, the study examines how people with different mental health conditions perceive and interact with these AI tools.
+Using a Value-Sensitive Design (VSD) framework, the study examines how users with different mental health conditions perceive and interact with these AI tools.

 tags: [Human-Computer Interaction, LLM, Mental Health, CrowdSourcing, Value-Sensitive Design]